LeeroyLabs/sailcms-documentation/src/breeze/odm.md

 __NOTE__: Breeze supports creating basic indexes, if you need more advanced indexes, it's preferred to be done directly in your database.

+## Logging Queries

+You can activate the `logging` configuration (__works only in development mode__), this will log your queries to wherever you have configured the logger.
+We recommended database logging as it's clearer than flat file.

 ## Utilities

 ### ensureObjectId